-- 1. Completed a bachelor's degree from an accredited institution with a GPA of at least 2.5.

-Applicants with an undergraduate degree from a non-regionally accredited institution will be considered for admission.
-Such applicants must demonstrate an undergraduate GPA of 2.50 or greater on a 4.00 scale and a GMAT score of 450+ or a GRE score of 150+ in each section. - 2.
-If undergraduate GPA is less than or equal to a 2.49, GMAT score of 400 and above or a GRE composite score of 150 (or 900). - 3.
-Be able to demonstrate adequate writing skills as measured by an initial writing assessment. - 4.
-FNU will accept up to two courses (six credits) of master's level course work completed at another regionally accredited institution as a transfer credit with a minimum grade of a B. - 5.
-Have a working knowledge of Microsoft Office Word, Excel and Power Point applications. - 6.
-Have at least 6 bachelor level credit hours in the student's area of concentration or equivalent work experience. - 7.
-Foreign students whose native language is not English must take the Test of English as a Foreign Language (the TOEFL) and obtain a score of 62 and above with each section with an acceptable level (intermediate or fair and above), or a score of 5.5 on the IELTS, or a 44 on the PTEA.
+- 1. Documentation of Prior Education, which for the Master's degree programs means a bachelor's degree (or higher) from an accredited institution with a GPA of at least 2.5.
+Applicants with a bachelor's degree from a non-regionally accredited institution will be considered for admission.
+Such applicants must demonstrate an undergraduate GPA of 2.50 or greater on a 4.00 scale and a GMAT score of 450+ or a GRE score of 150+ in each section.
+If undergraduate GPA is less than or equal to a 2.49, applicants must demonstrate a GMAT score of 400 and above or a GRE composite score of 150 (or 900). - 2.
+Be able to demonstrate adequate writing skills as measured by an initial writing assessment. - 3.
+Have a working knowledge of Microsoft Office Word, Excel, and Power Point applications. - 4.
+Have at least 6 bachelor level credit hours in the student's area of concentration or equivalent work experience. - 5.
+Foreign students whose native language is not English must take the Test of English as a Foreign Language (the TOEFL) and obtain a score of 62 or above with each section with an acceptable level (intermediate or fair and above), or a score of 5.5 on the IELTS, or a 44 on the PTEA. - 6.
+Make a commitment to abide by FNU directives and regulations.